SigNoz/signoz.io/docs/userguide/alerts-management.md

 A Metric-based alert in SigNoz allows you to define conditions based on metric data and trigger alerts when these conditions are met.
 Here's a breakdown of the various sections and options available when configuring a Metric-based alert:

 #### Step 1: Define the Metric
-In this step, you choose the metric to monitor and set conditions for triggering the alert.
-The following fields are available:
+In this step, you use the [Metrics Query Builder](https://signoz.io/docs/userguide/query-builder/#metrics-query-builder) to choose the metric to monitor.
+Some of the fields that are available in Metrics Query Builder includes:

 - **Metrics**: A field to select the specific metric you want to monitor (e.g., CPU usage, memory utilization).
 You can also choose an aggregation function like "Count," "Sum," or "Average."

 - **WHERE**: A filter field to define specific conditions for the metric.
-You can apply conditions like "IN," "NOT IN," or other logical operators.
+You can apply logical operators like "IN," "NOT IN" etc.

 - **Legend Format**: An optional field to customize the legend's format in the visual representation of the alert.

-- **Aggregation Interval**: A setting to define the time interval for aggregating metric data.
+To know more about the functionalities of the Query Builder, checkout the [documentation](https://signoz.io/docs/userguide/query-builder/).

 #### Step 2: Define Alert Conditions
 In this step, you define the specific conditions that trigger the alert and the notification frequency.
 The following fields are available: